 Data and Safety Monitoring Board

-A Data and Safety Monitoring Board (DSMB) is an independent group of experts that advises NIDCR and the study investigators.
-The primary responsibilities of the DSMB are to 1) periodically review and evaluate the accumulated study data for participant safety, study conduct and progress, and, when appropriate, efficacy, and 2) make recommendations to the NIDCR concerning the continuation, modification, or termination of the trial.
-DSMBs meet regularly and whenever any special need arises to review study conduct and cumulative study data, and to recommend whether the study should continue without change, be modified, or be terminated.
-Recommendations to modify or terminate a trial may be based on any aspect of the study it considers.
+A Data and Safety Monitoring Board (DSMB) is an independent group of experts that makes recommendations to NIDCR, and through NIDCR to the study investigators.
+The primary responsibilities of the DSMB are to 1) periodically review and evaluate the accumulated study data for participant safety, study conduct and progress, and, when appropriate, efficacy, and 2) make recommendations to the NIDCR concerning the continuation, modification, or termination of the study.
+DSMBs meet regularly and whenever any special need arises to evaluate study conduct and cumulative study data, and to recommend whether the study should continue without change, be modified, or be terminated.
+Recommendations to modify or terminate a study may be based on any aspect of the study it considers.

 Clinical Study Oversight Committee

 A Clinical Study Oversight Committee (CSOC) is an independent group of experts that makes recommendations to NIDCR, and through NIDCR to the study investigators on clinical studies not involving an intervention.
 Such clinical research studies may be complex, involve risk or vulnerable populations, and may be observational, specimen collection, epidemiology, or surveillance studies.
 The responsibilities of the CSOC are to 1) monitor human subject safety by evaluating the accumulated study data, 2) evaluate study conduct and progress, and 3) make recommendations to NIDCR concerning the continuation, modification, or termination of the study.
 The CSOC considers study-specific data as well as relevant background information about the disease, procedures and progress of the study.